apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-1233: Update HdrHistogram to 2.1.9.
 - [improvement] JAVA-1233: Update Snappy to 1.1.2.6.
 - [bug] JAVA-1161: Preserve full time zone info in ZonedDateTimeCodec and DateTimeCodec.
+- [new feature] JAVA-1157: Allow asynchronous paging of Mapper Result.

 Merged from 3.0.x branch: